jkazemifard/gitted.geoserver.demo/doc/howto-create-new.md

 ## Update your README with how to run it

-* Take example on [atlas-base]  https://github.com/aire-atlas/atlas-base
+* See the [Example README](example-of-readme.md) and update your own with the instructions on how to run the service.